omkarcloud/google-maps-scraper/README.md

 - **TripAdvisor Scraper:** Tripadvisor is the best platform if your target is to find restaurants/hotels.
 It gives websites + email addresses of the businesses.
 Try it for free [here](https://www.omkar.cloud/tools/tripadvisor-scraper).

-- **Discover more tools:** Visit [omkar.cloud/tools](https://www.omkar.cloud/tools/) to find lots of tools that can help you find customers and grow your business.
-All have generous free plans and are easy to use.
+- **Discover more tools:** Visit [omkar.cloud/tools](https://www.omkar.cloud/tools/) to explore additional tools.
+All have free plans available.

-### ❓ This Extractor is Truly One-of-a-Kind, Something I've Never Seen Before.
-How Did You Build It?
+### ❓ How Did You Build This Extractor?

-Thank you!
-We used Botasaurus Desktop, which is the secret behind our awesome Google Maps Extractor.
+We used Botasaurus Desktop, which powers the Google Maps Extractor.

 Botasaurus is a web scraping framework that makes life a lot easier for web scrapers.